It’s time to say farewell to Doctor Who star Peter Capaldi.

 And what better way than with a visit from the very first Doctor.

 Twice Upon A Time is an emotional episode – not just because it brings Peter Capaldi’s tenure as The Doctor to an end.
-After a rather cool introduction via a vintage Doctor Who clip, we find that the First and Twelfth Doctor’s stories are intertwined.
+After a rather cool introduction via a vintage TV clip, we find that the First and Twelfth Doctor’s stories are intertwined.
 They both face a choice – to face the finality of death or to regenerate.

 And it’s the first time we’ve seen it as quite such a conundrum.

 Twice Upon A Time begins exactly where The Doctor Falls left off – The Doctor is attempting to stop his own regeneration in the snow at the South Pole, when he finds himself approached by a familiar face.